"ASHI & ICC" CERTIFIED Building Inspections

 PCR identifies the physical deficiencies* and probable costs for the suggested remedies, outlined in an Executive Summary

 Physical deficiencies are conspicuous defects or material deferred maintenance of a subject property’s systems, components, or equipment.
 Typically, this excludes deficiencies that may be remedied with routine maintenance or minor repairs.

-Commercial Building Inspections including data collection we provide a complete evaluation of your mechanical & electrical equipment.
+Commercial Building Inspections including data collection, we provide a complete evaluation of your mechanical & electrical equipment.
 Our team analyzes many different factors: building materials, thermal and air barriers, building pressures, air balance, duct air flow rate, HVAC, solar load, make up air mixture, equipment operational loads, refrigeration equipment, window R-value, and lighting.
-A mechanical / electrical / building envelop blue print of energy usage is documented and saved for years.
 With continuous energy modeling you will always be able to review your energy program with a click of a mouse.

 This approach encourages owners to look at the systems of a building rather than the whole building.
 Each building system can be designed to achieve greater efficiency as a whole rather than as a collection of components.
 However system approach is faster and less expensive.
 Smaller businesses can benefit by system approach rather than whole building approach.
 A 5000 square foot commercial building has less equipment to evaluate.
 Evaluation of several pieces of electrical equipment that is outlined for using the most energy is conducted.